Taifalqahtani-1/Live-Financial-Dashboard/README.md

   This is my second live financial dashboard created using Power BI, designed to provide a comprehensive view of company performance and key metrics over time.

 ### Data Source
+The primary dataset for this project was obtained from Kaggle (https://www.kaggle.com/datasets/rish59/financial-statements-of-major-companies2009-2023?utm_source=chatgpt.com) and consists of multiple CSV files related to stock financials and company profiles.
+These files contain key financial and organizational attributes used in the analysis, including metrics such as revenue, profits, and market data.
+The dataset includes the following fields across the CSV files:
+- Ticker
+- Year
+- Debt
+- Cash
+- FCF (Free Cash Flow)
+- Revenue
+- Shares Outstanding
+- Net Profit Margin
+- Net Income
+- EPS (Earnings Per Share)
+- Employees
+- Exchange

+Some records were removed during data cleaning, and the analysis period was narrowed down to cover the years 2019–2023 for consistency and relevance.
+The data was preprocessed and transformed to ensure correctness and suitability for the financial analysis performed in this project.

 ### Description
   This Power BI financial dashboard provides an interactive and detailed overview of company performance, key financial metrics (KPIs-Key Performance Indicators) , stock trends, employee data, and   corporate background information.